Magega/starwars/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or want to enhance the application, feel free to create a pull request
+If you find any issues or want to enhance the application, feel free to create a pull request# starwars